-The timeline of diamond trade dates back to the 4th century BC, where rough diamonds were found along riverbeds in India.
+The timeline of the diamond trade dates back to the 4th century BC, when rough diamonds were found along riverbeds in India.
 While the diamond industry is one of the most historically enduring markets, it has not been immune to evolution and change.

 Natural vs synthetic diamonds: